GabeScott/standard-works-vault/General Conference/1974 October - Where Much Is Given, Much Is Required.md

 Under July 5, Brother Walters recorded:

 “Brother Parker came into camp with a little boy that had been lost.
 Great joy through the camp.
 The mother’s joy I cannot describe.”
-(Hafen and Hafen, Handcarts to Zion, p.
+(Hafen and Hafen, *Handcarts to Zion,* p.
 61.)

 We do not know all of the details.
 A nameless woodsman—I’ve often wondered how unlikely it was that a woodsman should be there—found the little boy and described him as being sick with illness and with terror, and he cared for him until his father found him.

 So here a story, commonplace in its day, ends—except for a question.
 How would you, in Ann Parker’s place, feel toward the nameless woodsman had he saved your little son?
 Would there be any end to your gratitude?

 To sense this is to feel something of the gratitude our Father must feel toward any of us who saves one of his children.
-Such gratitude is a prize dearly to be won, for the Lord has said, “If it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!”
-(D&C 18:15.)
+Such gratitude is a prize dearly to be won, for the Lord has said, “If it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!” ([[D&C 18.15|D&C 18:15]].)
 Even so, I might add, if that soul should be our own.

 And so we appeal to all to come.
 We call you from the world, more for what you can give than for what you can get.
 You are needed here.
 Come by families if you can, or alone if you must.

 Here all that the Father hath can be given unto you.
-But not without cost, “For unto whomsoever much is given,” much shall be required.
-(Luke 12:48.)
+But not without cost, “For unto whomsoever much is given,” much shall be required. ([[Luke 12.48|Luke 12:48]].)

 This is His church.
 In it you will not stand approved of all men.
 Many, perhaps most, will consider you strange.
 Some of the doctrines are not easy to understand or to accept.
 The commandments are not easy to live.
 The standards, I repeat, are high, but you can start where you are.